tachuelota/scripts/README.md

 Reduces the size of pdf files by doing several things, takes the following optional arguments:
   - --remove-images: removes all the images in the pdf
   - --compress: compresses the pdf

+## video-transcoder.py
+Requires ffmpeg to work

+Transcodes a video from whatever codec and resolution it has to be 720p, h264 and mp4 for maximum compatibility, it also has a nice loading bar